JFFLabs/skribt/README.md

 # Skribt

-Skribt is a simple system that is designed around configurations which drive steps in support ticket resolutions.
+Skribt is a simple system that is designed around configurations.
+Configurations define the steps and flow through those steps to resolve a given support ticket.

 When a support agent first enters the system, they can create a new incident (integrations to come later) and enter information about the support request.
-The system will then use AI to try and summarize and match the support request to a most likely problem and lead the agent down a resolution pathway.
+The system will then use AI to try to summarize and match the support request to a most likely problem.
+The agent selects the likely problem and begins down the resolution pathway.

-Each problem or sub-problem the agent has to overcome is defined in its own configuration file.
+Each problem, pathway, or sub-pathway the agent has to overcome is defined in its own configuration file.
 Configuration files are `INI` format with a number of sections and sub-sections.
 Each section contains one or more key names paired with a value.

 ```ini
 [section]